akhil-gun/DSI_M4/README.md

 [*Type III solar radio bursts being detected by the model*]

 # **Goal**
 Improving the current non-AI detection of solar radio bursts through a deep learning, object detection approach.
+YOLOv5 was selected for that matter.

 # **Background**